PoinT GOResearch

 Sport-Specific Drills

 • Slalom + accelerate: 5 cones in a line, 1.5 meters apart.
-Slalom through, then maximum sprint for 10 meters on exit.
-Trains deceleration from weaving into linear acceleration.
+Slalom through at speed, then maximum sprint for 10 meters off the last gate.
+Develops deceleration-from-weaving into explosive linear re-acceleration.

 Reactive Agility Training

-Reactive agility training should comprise a significant portion of soccer agility work.
-Without a reactive stimulus, athletes only improve pre-planned movement—not the open-skill agility that determines match performance.
+Reactive agility training should comprise 40–50% of total agility work in-season and during competition-phase pre-season.
+Without a reactive stimulus, athletes only improve pre-planned movement — not the open-skill agility that determines match performance.

 Methods of Introducing Reactive Stimuli

-• Coach-signaled direction: Athletes start in ready position; coach points or calls a direction.
+• Coach-signaled direction: Athletes start in ready position; coach points or calls a direction 0.5–1 seconds into a movement.
 Simple and effective.
-Progress by increasing the decision complexity (3 options vs. 2).
+Progress by adding a third option and increasing stimulus-response similarity.

-• Light board systems: Electronic boards with illuminated targets force athletes to respond to visual stimuli at varied locations.
-Excellent for training visual attention and decision speed.
+• Light board or reaction pole systems: Electronic boards with illuminated targets force athletes to respond to visual stimuli at varied locations, removing prediction.
+Excellent for players who over-anticipate and gamble on direction.

-Key principle: during reactive agility training, cognitive load is the training stimulus.
-Do not focus exclusively on movement mechanics—the decision-making challenge is what drives adaptation.
-Keep rest intervals long enough (1:4 work-to-rest) that fatigue does not compromise decision quality.
+Key coaching principle: during reactive agility work, cognitive load IS the training stimulus.
+Do not fault athletes for mechanical breakdown during early reactive sessions — the decision-making pressure is what drives neural adaptation.
+Keep work-to-rest ratios at 1:4 or greater so fatigue does not compromise decision quality or inject injury risk.

 Programming for Soccer

-Agility training should be periodized to align with the soccer season:
+Agility training should be periodized to match the soccer calendar, with each phase emphasizing different agility qualities:

-• Weeks 7–10: Reactive agility and sport-specific integration.
-1v1 drills, ball-reaction drills, position-specific scenarios.
+• Weeks 7–10: Reactive and position-specific integration.
+1v1 drills, ball-reaction protocols, and full position-specific scenarios dominate.
+COD benchmark testing provides progress data.

-• 1–2 agility sessions per week, typically early in the week (72+ hours from match day).
+• 1–2 dedicated agility sessions per week, positioned 72+ hours from match day.

 Session Structure